TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/04_lesson/lesson.md

 	*	Troubleshoot with students and try to recognize early which students are struggling.
 4.	**Debrief**
 	*	Discuss any issues that came up in the magic genie program.
-		*	Any error messages?
+		*	Were there any error messages?
+What do they mean?
 	    *	Did anyone use more than one variable?
-		*	How was the making the genie confused.
-Did everyone get it organized?
 		*	Review concepts so far: **variables, interpreter, terminal, string, integer, run, output, swapping**

 [Worksheet]:https://teals-introcs.gitbooks.io/2nd-semester-introduction-to-computer-science-pri/content/units/1_unit/03_lesson/lab_103.html